 Ian Munro is a composer originally from Harleysville, Pennsylvania.
 He is currently living in Brooklyn and works regularly with The Sweat Lodge, a group of composer-performers who hold monthly concerts and music events.
 He also helps run Performers Forum, a presentation organization dedicated to providing a platform for creative performers to present and discuss their music.
 He is currently earning his M.M. at Brooklyn College, studying composition and electronic music and working with Doug Geers, Morton Subotnick and Tania León.
 In 2010, he graduated from University of the Arts with a B.M. in composition and studied with Andrea Clearfield (former Walden Festival Week moderator).
 Ian has been on the faculty of the Young Musicians Program since 2010 and attended the Teacher Training Institute for three years.
-He enjoys playing piano, accordion, highland bagpipe and Hammond organ as well as building homemade electronic music devices.
-More information about Ian is available at www.ianmunrobot.com.
+He enjoys playing piano, accordion, highland bagpipe and Hammond organ as well as building homemade electronic music devices. ianmunrobot.com.

-Osnat Netzer is a composer, pianist and teacher living in Boston.
+Israeli born Osnat Netzer is a composer, pianist and educator living in Boston.
 She was born in Haifa and studied piano and composition at the Jerusalem Academy of Music and Dance.
-Osnat obtained a master’s in theory and composition at the Mannes College of Music in New York, and a Doctorate in composition at the New England Conservatory, where she studied with Lee Hyla.
-In 2009-10, she lived in Berlin through the funding of the Frank Huntington Beebe Fund and there completed her opera The Wondrous Woman Within, an adaptation of the play by Hanoch Levin.
+Osnat obtained a master’s in theory and composition at Mannes College of Music in New York, and a doctorate in composition at New England Conservatory.
+In 2009-10 she lived in Berlin through a fellowship from the Frank Huntington Beebe Foundation and there completed her opera The Wondrous Woman Within, an adaptation of the play by Hanoch Levin.
 The first scene of this opera was performed by New York City Opera and received rave reviews from The New York Times and The Wall Street Journal.
 Her works have been performed at the Tanglewood Music Center, June in Buffalo and the Bowdoin Music Festival and at many venues in Europe, Israel and South Korea.
-Osnat is also active and accomplished as a pianist in classical and contemporary concert music, as well as improvisatory folk-, klezmer-, and jazz-influenced works.
+Osnat is also active as a pianist in classical and contemporary concert music, as well as improvisatory folk, klezmer, and jazz-influenced works.
 After five years teaching at New England Conservatory as an adjunct professor, Osnat is joining the Harvard faculty in fall 2013. osnatnetzer.com